timeplus-io/docs/docs/ingest-api.md

 Note:

 - the `columns` is an array of string, with the column names
-- the `data` is an array of array.
+- the `data` is an array of arrays.
 Each nested array represents a row of data.
 The value order must match the exact same order in the `columns`.

 For example: